Home insurance for business use

 Substances – Harmful substances can be a hazard of the trade, including glue, paints, cleaning agents, dust, allergens or known perils like asbestos.
 You should limit how visitors to your property could be exposed.
 Protective clothing should also be provided if necessary.

 Machinery and equipment – As well as safety and maintenance regulations for staff, you should identify areas where guests or customers might come into contact with business tools or equipment kept at your property.
 Make them aware of the risks and keep domestic and business areas of the house separate.

 Noise pollution – The nature of your work might mean that noisy machines are used.
 Childminders might experience noisy workplaces too!
 Whatever the situation, it’s important to manage noise levels as they can damage your hearing, and stop you being alerted by alarms.
 It’s also considerate for your neighbours.

 Psychology – Stress, loneliness and depression are just as detrimental to your wellbeing as a physical injury.
 Pay attention to yourself and your staff because this type of health hazard can be a lot harder to identify.

 Even as a sole trader, you should take steps to make your home business a safer workplace for yourself and for visitors.
 You might even be required to prove this with trading licences for inspectors, depending on the type of business you operate from home.

 As a home business owner, you have a duty of care to those that visit your premises, including paying guests and staff.
 You must ensure that you take appropriate preventative steps to protect them from foreseeable risks.
-Liability cover can protect you and your business against accidents and injuries.
-Find out more about liability insurance here. [link to liability article]
+Public liability cover can protect you and your business against accidents and injuries.